2017 Innovation Express Call Info

-Application forms were to be completed in English via the online application portal. by 31 October, 2017 at the latest.
+Application forms were to be completed in English via an online application portal. by 31 October, 2017 at the latest.

 Completion and submission of additional forms was required (according to guidelines defined by Innovation Express funding/extended partners).

 Funding, cooperation and extended partners for the 2017 Innovation Express